videotubes/tv-react/README.md

 	### Your API with webmaster id
 	`REACT_APP_CHATURBATE_VIDEO_ENDPOINT`

-	Apart from what's in the .env, you can use it directly exactly the same as what's on the page.
+	Apart from that, for other API video URLs you can use the ones that already exist on each platform page.

 ### `Finally`
 `npm run build` then `npx thirdweb@latest upload build -k <your secret key>`